Tingling & Numbness in Legs

 Frequent tingling in the legs can be more than simply a little annoying.
 You might start to worry about the cause of this sensation and whether it is dangerous to your health.
+Our vein specialists tell you everything you need to know about tingling in the legs including the common causes and what this means for your health.

 We’ve all felt it, that familiar tingling, numbing feeling in the leg after you’ve been in the same position for too long, also known as pins and needles.
 But there are a number of other causes for tingling in legs that you may not be aware of, especially if you are experiencing the feeling on a regular basis.
 So what is tingling in legs a symptom of?